evolved37/github_android_humhub/README.md

 - Remember set correctly item_position for view correctly selected item on app

 ## Bottom bar
-This function is similar to left bar to change item change string and xml/bottombar_tabs.xml if you add new item add function on MainActivity row 150 to 229 you see two type of function you set reselect function.
+This function is similar to left bar <br>
+to change item change string and xml/bottombar_tabs.xml <br>
+if you add new item add function on MainActivity row 150 to 229 you see two type of function you set reselect function.

 ## ADS Google
-Uncommet row 263 to 298 in MainActivity and uncomment in res/layout/content_main.xml Set you Google ADS code to connect your Google ADwords in AndroidMAnifest set Api Key
+Uncommet row 263 to 298 in MainActivity and uncomment in res/layout/content_main.xml <br>
+Set you Google ADS code to connect your Google ADwords in AndroidMAnifest set Api Key <br>

 # Additional function